-Hyponatremia may occur as a result of treatment with SSRIs and SNRIs, including paroxetine hydrochloride.
+Hyponatremia: Hyponatremia may occur as a result of treatment with SSRIs and SNRIs, including Paroxetine Tablets.
 In many cases, this hyponatremia appears to be the result of the syndrome of inappropriate antidiuretic hormone secretion (SIADH).
 Cases with serum sodium lower than 110 mmol/L have been reported.
 Elderly patients may be at greater risk of developing hyponatremia with SSRIs and SNRIs.
 Also, patients taking diuretics or who are otherwise volume depleted may be at greater risk (see PRECAUTIONS: Geriatric Use).
-Discontinuation of paroxetine hydrochloride, should be considered in patients with symptomatic hyponatremia and appropriate medical intervention should be instituted.
+Discontinuation of Paroxetine Tablets should be considered in patients with symptomatic hyponatremia and appropriate medical intervention should be instituted.